fahdahmed10/Machine-Learning-Tasks/End_to_End Book recommender system/README.md

 1. Open your browser and navigate to `http://localhost:8501`
 2. **Select a book** from the dropdown menu that you've enjoyed
 3. Click **"Show Recommendation"** button
-4. Get instant recommendations based on users with similar reading preferences
+4. Get instant recommendations based on books clustered as similar to your selection
 5. Explore book covers and details of recommended books

 ## 📁 Project Structure